 Aphid vectors of turnip yellows

-The winter host is peach of nectarines, alternatively they can overwinter in the mobile stage on a wide range of other plants.
+The winter host is peach or nectarines, alternatively they can overwinter in the mobile stage on a wide range of other plants.
 Winged aphids appear from May onwards and when crowded the aphids tend to walk to neighbouring plants which further spreads any viruses which they carry.
-Summer hosts are numerous (over 40 plant families) including peas, sugar beet and brassicas and in August/September winged forms can migrate to crops of winter oilseed rape.
+Summer hosts are numerous and includes over 40 plant families including peas, sugar beet and brassicas and in August/September winged forms can migrate to crops of winter oilseed rape.

 The vast majority of M. persicae are now MACE (resistant to pirimicarb) and quite a high proportion are KDR (i.e. resistant to pyrethroid insecticides).
 There is no resistance to neonicotinoid insecticides.